textileio/bidbot/README.md

 # What is the Storage Broker?

 First, we must understand that `bidbot` is a piece that's part of a bigger picture: the storage broker.
-The storage broker (SB) is a system that receives data from multiple clients, aggregates them, and makes it available for miners to store.
+The storage broker (SB) is a system that receives data from multiple clients, aggregates them, and makes it available for storage providers to store.
 The SB has several unique properties that make it different than your typical Filecoin client.

 1. Miners connect to the SB to discover available data payloads awaiting deals.
 2. Miners bid on deals in real time to offer the best storage solution for each payload.